March 3, 2026– RAISED BY FERNS– preorder at Porphyry or request from your favorite indie or library (ask them to purchase if they don’t have it).

 A Conditional Essay on Maya Jewell Zeller’s Out Takes/ Glove Box

-Co-edited anthology with Sharma Shields (featuring works from the PNW’s contemporary writers of glitter and gloom):
+September 2021: Evergreen, a co-edited anthology with Sharma Shields (featuring works from the PNW’s contemporary writers of glitter and gloom):

 Evergreen celebrates that complexity, embracing the variety of the region’s particular landscapes, but also the intricacies of life itself, despair and wonder and the way the two are fundamentally intertwined — darkness as a source of both terror and magic.